Tanche-Z/Phenix-Kernel/README.md

-# Phenix-Kernel
+# Pheonix
-The kernel of Phenix OS.
+The kernel of Pheonix OS.